-Lucia is a member of the Honourable Society of the Middle Temple and will be called to the Bar in November 2019.
+Lucia is a member of the Honourable Society of the Middle Temple and was called to the Bar in November 2019.
 She studied English at Queen Mary, University of London before completing the Graduate Diploma in Law (GDL), Bar Professional Training Course (BPTC), and a Master of Laws in Bar Practice at the University of Law, Birmingham.
 Lucia achieved an academic award on the GDL for her research into the Modern Slavery Act 2015.

 Lucia completed her Pupillage in 2020 under the supervision of Mr Jeremy Janes.